cazala/synaptic/docs/v2-architecture-proposal.md

 9. **Performance tests** - startup, warm execution, memory, transfer bytes, steps/second, and readback separately.

-The existing `synaptic2` LSTM fixtures should become the first migration fixtures.
 New golden artifacts should include small graphs specifically chosen to exercise self-gating, cross-gating, delayed edges, peepholes, and a unit that both projects and gates.

 ## Migration